mckellwoodland/gan_anom_detect/README.md

 # Evaluate reconstructions

-This code evaluated reconstructions patch-wise.
+This code evaluates reconstructions patch-wise.
 Corresponding original and reconstructed images must have the same name.
 Code is built for 2-dimensional grayscale PNG images.

 Provide the paths to the directories containing the original `ORIG_DIR` and reconstructed images `RECON_DIR` to the `eval_recon_patch.sh` script.
 The distance function `DISTANCE` and patch size `PATCH_SIZE` can also be changed from their default values of mean-squared error and 32.
 ```